-The Board approved the policy paper entitled "Promoting Gender Equality and the Empowerment of Women in Addressing Food and Nutrition Challenges"98 at the First Regular Session in 2009.
+The Board approved the policy paper entitled "Promoting Gender Equality and the Empowerment of Women in Addressing Food and Nutrition Challenges" at the First Regular Session in 2009.
+This policy supersedes "Gender Policy (2003-2007)".
+96

-- 74. WFP's gender policies demonstrate its commitment to women and their importance for food security.
+112. WFP's gender policies demonstrate its commitment to women and their importance for food security.
 The latest policy sets out a framework whereby WFP can advance hunger solutions by addressing gender issues.
-It highlights future programme priorities: i) addressing gender-related protection challenges; ii) integrating a gender perspective into HIV and AIDS programmes; iii) breaking gender barriers through improved mother-and-child health and nutrition programmes; iv) promoting gender equality through WFP-supported school feeding; and v) promoting positive gender relations and supporting sustainable livelihoods. - 75.
-In approving the new Gender Policy, the Board: - > reaffirmed its commitment to gender equality and the empowerment of women; - recognized the importance of an enabling environment for achieving gender equality and was committed to actions, programme priorities and institutional support measures referred to in the document; - > pledged to advocate for gender equality and the empowerment of women; and - invited the Secretariat to present to the Board a time-bound corporate action plan with realistic and measurable targets providing details of the institutional measures to support gender mainstreaming, including resource requirements.
+It highlights future programme priorities: i) addressing gender-related protection challenges; ii) integrating a gender perspective into HIV and AIDS programmes; iii) breaking gender barriers through improved mother-and-child health and nutrition programmes; iv) promoting gender equality through WFP-supported school feeding; and v) promoting positive gender relations and supporting sustainable livelihoods.